Rory Cellan-Jones's Twitter star dog dies

 Cabbage had already attracted an online following before her theft in Acton, west London, as she regularly appeared in Mr Cellan-Jones's Twitter pictures of their early morning walks.

-He added the park felt "very empty" on Saturday morning as he thanked his followers for their support.
+He said the park felt "very empty" on Saturday morning as he thanked his followers for their support.

-Presenter Sophie Raworth said: "I'm so sorry.
+Former BBC colleagues tweeted their condolences.
+Presenter Sophie Raworth wrote: "I'm so sorry.
 I loved Cabbage's adventures."

 Oh Rory… I’m so sorry.
 I loved Cabbage’s adventures.
 And she certainly had some! x— sophieraworth (@sophieraworth) January 29, 2022

-Cabbage's plight went viral last year, and the social media appeal resulted in thousands of likes and retweets.

-The stolen van was eventually tracked to Park Royal where five dogs were found "wandering around" together, while the final pet was discovered in Putney.
+The stolen van was tracked to Park Royal where five dogs were found "wandering around" together, while the final pet was discovered in Putney.